Host and hostess clubs: Etiquette

 On the first visit to a host club, the customer is presented with a menu of the hosts available, and decides which host to meet first.
 Over the course of the night, the customer will meet most of the hosts.
-The customer then decides which host they like most, and can make him their named host (指名, shimei).
-This can be done by buying a "bottle keep" (a bottle of liquor that can be saved for next time).
+The customer then decides which host they like most, and can make it their named host (指名, shimei).
+This can be done by buying a "bottle keep" (a bottle of liquor to save for next time).
 The named host will receive a percentage of the future sales generated by that customer.
 Most clubs operate on a "permanent nomination" (永久指名, eikyū shimei) system: once the named host has been nominated, a customer cannot change hosts at that club.

 Sometimes a host will go with a customer for a meal or karaoke after hours.
 This is called "after" (アフター, afutā).
-Staying longer at the host club is considered the proper way to treat a host.
+Staying longer at the host club is considered proper treatment for a host.
 It is possible to go on day trips or travel with a host, but a host can only go with their own customer.
-A host interacting with another host's customer is liable to be fined or fired from the club.
-Drinks can be purchased on tab, but contact information is taken and the customer must pay later.
+A host who interacts with another host's customer may be fined or fired from the club.
+Drinks can be purchased on tab, but contact information is taken, and the customer must pay later.
 If the customer does not pay, the host must.
 It is considered rude to leave a customer alone, called "only" (オンリー, onrī).
 A customer who is abusive and troublesome is called a "painful customer" (痛客, itakyaku) and may be expelled from a club.